gaurish/gaurish.github.io/_posts/2011-08-18-measuring-tweets-likes-google-analytics.markdown

 What GA could not track until recently was social engagement, if someone click Like button,tweets or shared your site on social network.
 How do you track it? by default that social media traffic would be shown as DIRECT traffic which is not what you want.
-But good news is Google analytics now support this and they are calling this __trackSocial_ method
+But good news is Google analytics now support this and they are calling this `trackSocial` method

-the syntax is as follows:<!-- more -->
+the syntax is as follows:

-_trackSocial(network, socialAction, opt_target, opt_pagePath)
+`_trackSocial(network, socialAction, opt_target, opt_pagePath)`

 Where: